CAFM-Blog.de | BREEAM Certification: Benefits for Property Operators and Practical Steps

 Lower maintenance costs Maintenance costs €/m2; Downtime Maintenance plans, inspection logs

-Practical recommendation: Prioritize measures that can be directly mapped to CAFM-KPIs and use the certification as an opportunity to clarify data ownership and responsibilities (see our notes on CAFMMake sure that the chosen software can be easily integrated into existing systems.
-A user-friendly interface is another plus!
-After all, you don't want to spend hours learning new technologies – time that would be better invested in your property management. -selection).
+Practical recommendation: Prioritize measures that can be directly mapped to CAFMKPIs and use the certification as an opportunity to clarify data ownership and responsibilities (see our tips on CAFM software selection).

-Next In today's digital age, using software solutions to create e-invoices for landlords is indispensable.
-But which: Define three operationally measurable goals (e.g., kWh/m², CO₂/month, downtime hours) and check which data sources are missing in the CAFM before appointing the assessor.
+Next Step: Define three operationally measurable goals (e.g., kWh/m2, CO2/month, downtime hours) and check which data sources in the CAFM before you appoint the assessor.

-Quick preview: For the assessor, declarations of intent do not count, but rather comprehensible, dated evidence.
-Therefore, operations teams must provide concrete files or linked measurement data for each assessment area, which are reliably documented with the CAFM -.
+A brief preview: For the assessor, declarations of intent do not count, but rather comprehensible, dated evidence.
+Operations teams must therefore provide concrete files or linked measurement data for each assessment area, which reliably with the CAFM are documented.

 Assessment areas and typical operator evidence

-• Management: Operational organization, responsibility matrix, and internal audit protocols.
-Proof: organigram-defined roles, maintenance SLAs, audit logs from the CAFM and emergency plans.
-CAFM source: document management + task history.
+• Management: Operational organization, responsibility matrix, and internal audit logs.
+Proof: organigram-based roles, maintenance SLAs, audit logs from the CAFM and emergency plans.
+CAFM source: Document management + task history.

-• Health and Wellbeing: Indoor air data, daylight analysis, user surveys.
-Proof: CO2 and temperature history, results logs from user surveys, cleaning schedules.
-CAFM source: sensor integration, CAFM forms for user feedback.
+• Health and Wellbeing: Room air data, daylight analysis, user surveys.
+Proof: CO2 and temperature history, results logs from user surveys, cleaning plans.
+CAFM source: Sensor connection, CAFM forms for user feedback.

 • Transport: Bicycle parking spaces, charging infrastructure, public transport accessibility.
-Proof: plans, user certificates, charging point operator certificates.
-CAFM source: Asset register for Infrastructure, tenant management-Documents.
+Proof: plans, user certificates, charging point operating certificates.
+CAFM source: Asset register for infrastructure, tenant management documents.

 • Water: Water consumption reports, leakage management, savings measures.
-Proof: meter readings, repair logs, measurement series.
+Proof: Meter evaluations, repair logs, measurement series.
 CAFM source: Water meter integrations, work order history.

-• Materials: Proof of installed materials and recycling rate.
-Proof: delivery documents, EPDs, risk assessments.
-CAFM source: Master Data for materials and supplier documents in the DMS.
+• Materials: Proof of materials used and recycling rate.
+Proof: Delivery documents, EPDs, risk assessments.
+CAFM source: Master data for materials and supplier documents in the DMS.

-Practical Limitation: Many operators provide PDFs without metadata or without linking to measured values.
-This regularly leads to follow-up questions and extra work during the audit phase.
-Time-stamped measurement series, calibration certificates, and work order histories are significantly more valuable than individual Excelsnapshots.
+Practical Limitation: Many operators provide PDFs without metadata or without a link to the measured value.
+This regularly leads to inquiries and additional work during the audit phase.
+Time-stamped measurement series, calibration certificates, and work order histories are significantly more valuable than individual Excel snapshots.

-Tradeoff: Finer meter granularity increases point opportunities in Energy and Water, but costs more in installation, calibration, and operation.
-Decide at the portfolio level which buildings are technically retrofittable and where process evidence will yield points more efficiently.
+Tradeoff: Finer meter granularity increases point opportunities in Energy and Water, but costs in installation, calibration, and operation.
+Decide at the portfolio level which buildings are technically retrofittable and where process evidence yields points more efficiently.

-Concrete example: An operator of an 8,200 m2 office building achieved the required Energy Points by integrating 48 meters via a gateway within three months, CAFM digitizing test protocols, and collecting user feedback through standardized CAFM forms.
+Concrete example: An operator of an 8,200 m2 administrative building achieved the required Energy points by integrating 48 meters via a gateway within three months, digitizing test logs, and collecting user feedback through standardized CAFM forms.
+The combination of ongoing measurement series and auditable work order logs earned several energy and management points without major structural interventions.
+CAFM integrated, digitized test logs, and collected user feedback via standardized CAFM forms.
 The combination of ongoing measurement series and auditable work order logs earned several energy and management points without major structural interventions.

-Practical Tip: Before uploading documents: add the date, responsible person, and audit note to the file metadata and link the file in the CAFM system to the corresponding asset ID.
-Assessors often require precisely this traceability.
+Practical Tip: Before uploading documents: add the date, responsible person, and inspection note to the file metadata and link the file in the CAFM to the associated asset ID.
+Assessors often require exactly this traceability.

-Important ruling: Operators underestimate how thoroughly BREEAM checks process continuity.
+Important verdict: Operators underestimate how much BREEAM scrutinizes process continuity.
 A document uploaded once is rarely sufficient; assessors expect evidence that is continuously updated and traceable.
 Therefore, prioritize data governance over collecting individual documents.

 No ratings yet!
 Be the first to rate this post.